What is aducanumab?

 While that approval was notable, it has not been universal.
 On December 16, 2021, the European Medicines Agency recommended the refusal of the marketing authorisation for aducanumab.

-- While approved in the U.S., the drug is not yet approved and not yet available in Canada (see Is aducanumab available in Canada? below for information about drug review status here)
+- While approved in the U.S., the drug is not approved in Canada.

 - Aducanumab is not suitable for all people at all stages of Alzheimer’s (see Who can take aducanumab?, below).